 Is This Normal Relationship Stress or a Sign It’s Not Working?

-You are here because you are assessing if your relationship can continue: Article 2 of 15
+You are here because you are assessing whether your relationship can continue: Article 2 of 15

-The question that follows — whether what you are experiencing is normal relationship stress or a sign of deeper instability — is one of the hardest to answer from inside the relationship.
+Whether you are experiencing normal relationship stress or something more structural is one of the hardest questions to answer from inside the relationship.

 When Normal Stress Starts to Feel Like Something Else

 Friends may offer reassurance, but it does not settle the doubt.
-Or perhaps you keep your concerns to yourself entirely, hoping things will improve.
-Either way, you return to the same question: is this a normal strain, or something more structural?
+Or perhaps you keep your concerns to yourself, hoping things will improve.
+Either way, you return to the same question: is this normal strain, or evidence of something more structural?

 That question is difficult to answer from inside the relationship.
-When your sense of safety becomes unsettled, ordinary interactions begin to carry a weight they didn't before — as though every exchange might confirm what you're afraid of.
+When your footing slips, ordinary interactions carry a weight they did not carry before.
+Every exchange feels as if it might confirm what you fear.

 What follows does not answer the question for you.
 It makes it easier to see what kind of pattern you are living inside.